 The Feminism Society, LGBTQ Society, Disability and Accessibility Awareness Society (DAAS), The Faiths Forum, Cicero Society, and African Caribbean, Middle Eastern and Oriental societies are all active inclusion forums.
 Of course, inclusivity is a theme that is at the forefront of many other societies.
 The number of women speakers at societies has doubled since 2018, for example Laura Bates speaks regularly to all boys regarding the Everyday Sexism project.
 The Equality, Diversity and Inclusion Education Committee oversees the development of inclusion education in the College.

-Eton also marks awareness days, such as Holocaust Memorial day, and awareness weeks/months with symposiums at which staff, pupils, guest speakers and other schools join to educate and celebrate through assemblies, talks and performances.
+Eton also marks awareness days, such as Holocaust Memorial day, and awareness weeks/months with symposiums at which staff, boys, guest speakers and other schools join to educate and celebrate through assemblies, talks and performances.